JESTER425/JESTER425/README.md

 - HIIII im jester c:
-- i rlly like forsaken, dream game, and mostly pressure
+- i rlly like forsaken, dream game, and a lot of pressure
 - you can use any pronouns on me i do not mind
-- you can see me w/ my sebastian pony or my c00lkidd pony :D
+- you can see me w/ my sebastian pony or my p.ai.nter pony :D
 - feel free to interact or come and sit with me on pony town, im mostly afk all day you can find me in alot of different places on pt, places like;
   at the little itty bitty spot with a ton of clovers at the bottom of the beach above the object show spot i tihnk